 - Communicating to your employees

-- Amount of admin time needed to implement and run auto-enrolment
+- Amount of admin time needed to implement and run auto-enrolment and make pension contributions

 - The extra costs to the business